curl-s/Orca/README.md

     Orbis Evolution : Higher-level analysis
 ```

-The idea is to move from:
+The goal is to move from:

 **“What changed between these two binaries?”**